rootisgod/rootisgod/_drafts/Automating-Azure-With-Ansible-Part-1-Environment-Setup.md

 #### /group_vars/all.yml

-Then, in ```/group_vars/all.yml```, which will store default values for us.
-Including our azure vars we will pass at runtime.
-So, add this;
+Then, in ```/group_vars/all.yml```, which will store default values for us, ncluding our azure vars we will pass at runtime, add this;

 ```yaml
 # Turn our passed env variables into something ansible can use to talk to azure